 • Measure everything out and then start making the batter.
 Once you mix up your batter, you immediately want to get them scooped onto the baking sheet and into the oven.
 This includes prepping the baking sheets with parchment paper or silicone mats and preheating your oven!
 Do it all before starting.

 • Have your unsweetened cocoa powder and espresso powder off to the side of your stovetop.
-You can then immediately stir it into the melted chocolate and butter mixture once you've removed it from the heat.
+You can immediately stir it into the melted chocolate and butter mixture once you remove it from the heat.

 • The melted chocolate can immediately go into the wet ingredients mixture.
 No need to let it cool.

-• You can use your hand held or stand mixer when adding your dry ingredients or you can simply fold it in with a spatula.
-The latter option can definitely help prevent overmixing.
+• You can use your handheld or stand mixer when adding your dry ingredients or fold it in with a spatula.
+The latter option can help prevent overmixing.

 • The quicker you can make these salted brownie cookies and get them in the oven, the better the cookie!